-Council is the governing body of the Society of Graduate Students.
-It is composed of the following:
+Council is the governing body of SOGS.
+It is comprised of the following:

 Council is generally held the last Thursday of each month.
 Council is not held in December.
 Any date changes must be approved by Council the previous month.
 Council time and location information is maintained in our Events calendar.

 Any full or associate member is given the right to speak at Council.
 Non-Council or non-Society members may be denied the right to speak as per the Speaker’s judgment.

 We suggest Councillors and attendees arrive 10-15 minutes prior to the meeting so as to have sufficient time to sign in and grab refreshments.